mennojw/prstools-release/README.md

 `prstools` is software to create Polygenic Risk Scores (PRS) directly from the commandline <br> (and optionally from inside python).

-It makes PRS generation easier then earlier tools, by:
+It makes PRS generation easier, compared to previous tools, by:

-- Super fast reading and matching of sumstats (& handles odd formats)
+- Super fast reading and matching of sumstats (handles odd formats)
-- Rapid creation of the model (about 20x faster)
+- Rapid creation of the model (about 20x faster than earlier PRS-CS)
-- Automatic creation of the PRS Prediction for target plink files.
+- Automatic generation of the PRS Prediction for target plink files.

+All the above, for a real GWAS sumstat, within 30 minutes using only **1** command .

 Installation and running the demo example should not take more than 10 minutes.